HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 - **Link Element**

     A link content element represents a hyperlink, which is a connection or reference to another resource depending on what is set on the content item.
-In Presentation Designer, a placeholder text is displayed which is the element’s display title.
+In Presentation Designer, a placeholder text using the element's display title is shown.
 You can apply styling options to the placeholder text through the **Style** panel, similar to text content elements.

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Link.png)

 ### Property tags

 Property tags (for example, ```[Property context="current" type="content" field="title"]```) are used to display metadata from content items such as **Title**, **Name**, **Description**, and **Last modified date**.
-In Presentation Designer, placeholders are rendered in the canvas for property tags and no styling or formatting options are currently available.
+In Presentation Designer, placeholders are rendered on the canvas for property tags, and no styling or formatting options are currently available.
 The actual value changes depending on the content item.

 ![](../../../../assets/HCL_Presentation_Designer_Property_Tags.png)

-Sample markup generated after saving:
+See the following sample markup generated after saving:

 ![](../../../../assets/HCL_Presentation_Designer_Property_Tags_Markup.png)